-Related Article: Spinning and Lure Fishing Methods and Techniques
+Related Article: Spinning Methods and Techniques

-Toby Spinners – Originally manufactured by Abu Garcia (although a wide range of other manufacturers now make this styles of lure) the Toby spinner is a classic design which has been used across the world for many decades.
-They have a wobbling retrieval action which imitates a small, wounded fish, meaning that predatory fish instinctively attack this type of spinner.
-In UK sea fishing Toby spinners are closely associated with mackerel fishing, with many manufacturers making Toby spinners in 1oz – 2oz sizes so that they can be used with spinning rods.
+Toby Spinners – Originally manufactured by Abu Garcia (although a wide range of other manufacturers now make this style of lure) the Toby spinner is a classic design which has been used across the world since the 1950s.
+They have a wobbling retrieval action that imitates a small injured fish meaning that predatory fish instinctively attack this type of spinner.
+In UK sea fishing Toby spinners are closely associated with mackerel fishing, with many manufacturers making Toby spinners in ½oz – 2oz sizes so that they can be used with spinning rods.
 Toby spinners are available in a wide range of colours, although silver is the most popular.
-Cronus Atlantic Spinners are a type of Toby shaped spinner which are available in a range of multi-buy offers, click here to view and purchase.
+View and purchase Toby spinners on Amazon by clicking here.

-Wedges – Wedge shaped spinners/lures (often referred to as Dexter wedges after the original Dexter Wedge) are extremely popular in sea fishing, especially amongst anglers targeting bass.
+Wedges – Wedge-shaped spinners and lures (often referred to as Dexter wedges after the original Dexter wedge design) are extremely popular in sea fishing, especially amongst anglers targeting bass.
 The design of wedge lures means that they can be cast very far, and they are available in fairly heavy weights (over 4oz/112g) so that anglers looking for extra distance can use them with bass rods and even beachcasters.
 Wedge lures are designed to move with an erratic action as they are reeled in, meaning that they catch and reflect light and attract predatory fish.
-Wedge lures are often silver in colour, although they can be painted gold, red or various other colours, and sometimes have feathers attached to the treble hook.
+Wedge lures are often silver in colour, although they can also come in gold, red or various other colours, and sometimes have feathers attached to the treble hook.
 While larger wedge lures may be designed for bass fishing they are available in sizes down to ½oz or even smaller, and in these smaller sizes they are extremely effective for mackerel fishing.
-While wedge shaped spinners/lures are popular their shape and design means that they can be a little more expensive than other types of spinners used by anglers around the British Isles.
-Purchase Zenith Silver Blade Wedge Lures in a range of sizes by clicking here.
-Alternatively a set of four high quality Shakespeare 21g Wedge Lures can be viewed by clicking here.
+While wedge-shaped spinners are popular their shape and design means that they can be more expensive than other types of spinners used by anglers around the British Isles.
+Buy Nerus Pro Bass Wedge spinners from Sea Angling Shop by clicking here.

-Mepps Spinners – Originally a French company, Mepps spinners became popular in the USA in the 1950s and continue to be widely available today.
-Most Mepps spinners consist of a spoon-like blade which revolves around a central body.
+Mepps Spinners – Originally made by the French company Mepps in the 1930s, this type of spinner became popular in the USA in the 1950s and continue to be widely available today.
+Most Mepps spinners consist of a spoon-like blade that revolves around a central body.
 This creates both a visual attraction and also sends out vibrations which predatory fish pick up.
 There is a wide range of Mepps spinners available with a range of different colours and designs on sale.
-The Aglia™ (pictured) is the original Mepps spinner and still one of the most commonly used today.
+The Aglia™ (pictured) is the original Mepps spinner and are still commonly used today.
 While Mepps spinners are often used by freshwater anglers many sea anglers find that they can be used to catch mackerel, coalfish and other smaller species, although the lightness of many Mepps spinners can sometimes make them difficult to cast.
-Mepps spinners are widely available on Amazon – click here.
+Mepps spinners can be viewed and purchased on Amazon by clicking here.